bufbuild/docs.buf.build/docs/bsr/remote-generation/js.md

 ## Available templates

-The table below lists the generation [templates][template] that you can use with npm:
+The table below lists the generation [templates](overview.md#templates) that you can use with npm:

 Template | What it generates :--------|:-----------------